The Art Of Displaying Candles

 I’ve typically used jar candles in the past, but now I sometimes order the candles with faux flames because they’re safer to use.

-Battery-operated flameless candles are pretty, but I always miss real candles.
+I think battery-operated flameless candles are pretty, but I always miss real candles on display.

-Years ago it occurred me to add votive candles inside vintage muffin tins.
+Years ago, it occurred to me to add votive candles inside vintage muffin tins.
 It makes for a cute accent on a shelf or placed on a mantel or coffee table.

 These votive candles are in snowflake-shaped glass candle holders.
 They’re surrounded by little silver hearts, along with vintage decor.